-Preparation: Reading lists for all areas are posted on the English Graduate Website at: http://english.okstate.edu/graduate-program/ma-exams-and-reading-lists.
-Students should prepare for their exams in consultation with their advisory committees.
+Reading lists covering the five areas are available online at http://english.okstate.edu/programs/graduate-program/ma-exams-and-reading-lists

 Evaluation: Each question will be evaluated by three readers from the specific subject area covered by that section of the exam.
 Student anonymity will be maintained.
 If a student answers two questions in a single area, the readers in that area will evaluate each question separately.
-All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide each question with a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail."
-To be eligible for the MA in English with an option in Professional Writing, students must pass four questions and at least one question in each of the three areas.
+All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide a rating of "Pass with Distinction," "Pass," "Pass/Terminal MA," or "Fail" for each question.
+To be eligible for the MA in English with an option in TESL, students must pass all five areas.